National Synarchist Union: Hispanism and Catholicism

 Anti-Judaism was a trait that the UNS shared with European fascist movements.
 They rejected the entry of Jewish migrants to Mexico, although outstanding leaders such as Alfonso Trueba did not condone the racial persecution of the Jewish diaspora.
 In the Synarchist discourse, Jews were one of the social groups considered "enemies of the fatherland," and they emphasized Bolshevism and capitalism as doctrines and tendencies that wanted to undermine the Christian tradition in confluence with Judaism.
 However, Synarchist antisemitism was based on religious principles, unlike the racial one espoused by National Socialism, which posed no possibility of reconciliation.
 Despite the fact that the Jewish population in Mexico was relatively small, Synarchist leaders deemed the Judeo-Masonic conspiracy thesis to be valid and stressed the threat Jews posed to Christianity.
 This mentality would influence the Legion of the Archangel Michael, which would also have major convergences with the Synarchist movement.
 Clemente Gutiérrez Pérez, the leader of the civic faction of the UNS, also pointed out the resemblance.
 His group would endorse Hispanism, Catholic corporatism, and pro-Francoist views as opposed to the Christian Democratic turn that the political faction of the UNS took since the 1960s, engaging in turn with numerous far-right organizations in Spain.

-It is important to note that the United States played a role of influence and pressure on Synarchism to eliminate the radicalism of Salvador Abascal and to seek a less intransigent leadership, since the UNS represented a stumbling block for U.S. external policy.
+The United States played a role of influence and pressure on Synarchism to eliminate the radicalism of Salvador Abascal and to seek a less intransigent leadership, since the UNS represented a stumbling block for U.S. external policy.
 The expansion of Synarchism and its embedded anti-American discourse threatened the interests of the foreign government, leading to Abascal's ousting from the leadership in December 1941 and a partial reorientation of the movement's activity towards a pro-American stance.
 Notwithstanding this, Synarchists would strongly oppose Mexico's participation in World War II, and the radical sector of the organization would persist in upholding the traditional principles of the UNS, claiming Abascal's leading role in the movement.
 It took until 1947 for the radical sector to take over leadership and reaffirm its anti-American and anti-government stance, albeit lacking the same strength as in the early forties.
 It would persist as such throughout the 1950s until its ideological conversion to Christian Democracy, which would provoke a significant number of old-school militants, including the writer and historian Celerino Salmerón.